jeffrey25706660/DATA-512-Final-Project/README.md

 # Research questions
 1. How does the experience racial discrimination across age and have an effect on the quality of life among the Asian immigration group ?
-2. Does limited English proficiency lead to racial discrimination across gender?
+2. Does limited English proficiency lead to racial discrimination across place of birth?
 3. Does the wage difference correlate with experience of racial discrimination among Asian immigration group ?

 # Related Work